 What about fiber?
 While fiber is touted as a miracle food for everything from constipation to colon cancer, it is actually pretty easy to eat too much, which can stretch the intestinal tract out of normal range and destroy beneficial bacteria in the gut.
 Too much fiber may lead to gas, bloating, irritable bowel syndrome, Crohn’s disease – basically the very conditions that fiber is meant to heal. (source) My take away?
 No need to go overboard with fiber, and if you’re eating seasonal fruits and veggies you’re probably getting plenty.

 My final issue with brown rice is the polyunsaturated oils located in the germ layer of the grain.
-This fat is unstable and are likely to go rancid by the time the brown rice hits your plate.
+This fat is unstable and is likely to go rancid by the time the brown rice hits your plate.
 Your rice is better off without them.

 That’s three strikes for the brown rice: phytic acid, excessive fiber, and polyunsaturated oils.